-- miscarriage (losing a baby before 24 weeks of pregnancy)
+- (losing a baby before 24 weeks of pregnancy)

-- stillbirth (a baby being born dead after 24 weeks of pregnancy)
+- (a baby being born dead after 24 weeks of pregnancy)

-- a range of physical, mental, behavioural and learning disabilities that are collectively called fetal alcohol spectrum disorder (FASD).
+- a range of physical, mental, behavioural and learning disabilities that are collectively called ).

-Fetal Alcohol Spectrum Disorder (FASD) is a range of physical, mental, behavioural and learning disabilities that someone may experience due to their mother consuming alcohol during pregnancy.
+Fetal alcohol spectrum disorder (FASD) is a range of physical, mental, behavioural and learning disabilities that someone may experience due to fetal alcohol exposure.

-There is currently no information on the level of alcohol consumption that causes FASD, therefore avoidance of alcohol during pregnancy is recommended as a preventative measure.
+There is currently no information on the level of alcohol consumption that causes , therefore avoiding alcohol during pregnancy is recommended as a preventative measure.

-It is not currently known how many people have FASD in Australia.
-Experts suspect there are more cases than are reported.
+It’s not known how many people have FASD in Australia.
+Experts suspect there are many unreported cases.
 The 2016 National Drug Strategy Household Survey found one quarter (25 per cent) of women continued to drink after finding out they were pregnant.

-Drinking alcohol also puts pregnant women at risk
+Drinking alcohol also puts pregnant people at risk

 - vomiting and dehydration